Phillip Hughes: Tributes

 Many tributes were paid to Hughes within and outside the world of cricket, particularly over the rest of the 2014–15 summer season.
-Play on the second day of the third Test between Pakistan and New Zealand in the United Arab Emirates was suspended, due to its scheduled start occurring not long after Hughes' death.
+Play on the second day of the third Test between Pakistan and New Zealand in the United Arab Emirates was suspended, due to its scheduled start occurring not long after Hughes's death.
 The match was extended by an extra day.
 The second ODI between Sri Lanka and England, played on 29 November, went ahead with the teams paying tribute to Hughes.
 People from around the world posted photos of their bats on social media to pay tribute to Hughes.

-Hughes' funeral was held on 3 December 2014 at Macksville High School, in a Catholic ceremony.
-The eulogy was given by Hughes' cousin Nino Ramunno, with speeches also given by Hughes' siblings Jason and Megan; Australia's cricket captain at the time, Michael Clarke; and the Cricket Australia chief executive at the time, James Sutherland.
+Hughes's funeral was held on 3 December 2014 at Macksville High School, in a Catholic ceremony.
+The eulogy was given by Hughes's cousin Nino Ramunno, with speeches also given by Hughes's siblings Jason and Megan; Australia's cricket captain at the time, Michael Clarke; and the Cricket Australia chief executive at the time, James Sutherland.
 Clarke, Aaron Finch and Tom Cooper were among the pallbearers.
-The service was attended by around one thousand people, including many national and sporting dignitaries as well as Australian Prime Minister Tony Abbott.
+The service was attended by around one thousand people, including many national and sporting dignitaries as well as the then Australian Prime Minister Tony Abbott.
 Thousands of people followed the service at venues in Macksville and around the country.
 Representatives from the Indian team touring the country also attended.

-The first two matches of that series between Australia and India, to have been held in early December, were rescheduled to provide an additional five days of mourning.
+The first two Border-Gavaskar Trophy Tests between Australia and India, to have been held in early December, were rescheduled to provide an additional five days of mourning.
 Hughes was named and listed as "the 13th man" for the first Test, and his test cap number 408 was sewn under the badge of all Australian players and painted on the field, and there were 63 seconds of applause before the start of the match.
 During the first Test, David Warner and Steve Smith both raised their bats in commemoration of Phillip Hughes when they passed 63 not out, and when Australia reached 408 runs, the match temporarily stopped as the crowd recognised the occasion.
 When Warner passed 63 in the fourth Test at the SCG, he kissed the ground near to the place where Hughes was fatally injured.
 Clarke continued to wear a black armband with Hughes's initials on it through to the final of the 2015 Cricket World Cup and dedicated their victory at the MCG over co-host New Zealand to Hughes after Australia reclaimed the World Cup.